Kyle-Lewis/Kyle-Lewis.github.io/_posts/2017-02-07-Restricted-Galaxy-Simulations.md

 - On restricted galaxy simulations, and the Mice: <a href="http://articles.adsabs.harvard.edu/cgi-bin/nph-iarticle_query?1972ApJ...178..623T&data_type=PDF_HIGH&whole_paper=YES&type=PRINTER&filetype=.pdf" target="_blank">Toomre & Toomre - 1972</a>
 - A quick rundown of the leapfrog algorithm: <a href="http://www.artcompsci.org/vol_1/v1_web/node34.html" target="_blank">The Art of Computational Science</a>
-- The code I've used for the simulations can be found <a href="https://github.com/Hobbes1/RestrictedGalaxies" target=_blank">on my GitHub</a>
+- The code I've used for the simulations can be found <a href="https://github.com/Hobbes1/RestrictedGalaxies" target="THATSNIG_blank">on my GitHub</a>
 - Code for animations will be detailed in a future post!
 IT